Vaiden,

 been settled for $75,000.
 However

-Circuit Clerk George Tubeville, Jr. said that his records showed that the
+Circuit Clerk George Tubeville, Jr. said that his records

-through his office.
+had been reported through his office.
 [Ed.
 Note:

 Bill Richards was actually 50, instead of 55, as stated in this